Microgynon 30 Contraceptive Pill Online

 Before taking any medication, it is important to read the Patient Information Leaflet.
 You can find information leaflets for your medicines by typing them into the search bar at medicines.org, or by contacting us.

 Microgynon is not suitable for certain people to take.
-This includes people with a history of blood clots, stroke or heart attack.
+This includes people with medical conditions such as a history of blood clots, stroke or heart attack.
 Women with a history of breast cancer or migraines with aura should also avoid Microgynon.

 For more detailed information on who shouldn’t take Microgynon, see the patient information leaflet.
 If you are unsure whether it is suitable for you to take, speak to your GP.